 - 17.1 You have the right to be accompanied by one Companion, whose role is to offer you support.
 The Companion must have no connection with the allegations and therefore no material interest in the matter. - 17.2 You must tell the Hearing Secretary no later than two working days before the hearing of the identity and status (for example Student Union Adviser or fellow student) of the Companion.
-If you do not tell the Hearing Secretary within this timescale, the Panel Chair may decide that you are not allowed to bring a Companion at all. - 17.3 The Companion may present the case on your behalf and help and support you.
+If you do not tell the Hearing Secretary within this timescale, the Panel Chair may decide that you are not allowed to bring a Companion at all.
+Where your case relates to Professional or Research Misconduct, you must notify us no later than five working days before the hearing. - 17.3 The Companion may present the case on your behalf and help and support you.
 However, they cannot answer questions on your behalf, or attend the hearing in your absence. - 17.4 It is your responsibility to tell your Companion about the date, time, and location of the hearing.
 If your Companion does not attend the hearing, the hearing may proceed in their absence. - 17.5 Your Companion may be excluded from the hearing if they are so disruptive as to impede the conduct of the hearing.
 In such a case, the Panel Chair will decide whether or not to continue with the hearing even though your Companion has been excluded.